Pelagicore/pelux.io/resources.md

 ---

 ## Documentation
-The latest PELUX documentation is baked in into the [Development Handbook documentation](//pelux.io/software-factory/).
+The latest PELUX documentation is integrated into the [Development Handbook documentation](/documentation).

 For documentation regarding a specific release of PELUX, see the [Releases](/releases) page.